fla-org/distillation-fla/README.md

 deepspeed hf_train_merged.py --cfg config_rad/rapid_distill_stage1_qwen.yaml
 ```

+After the first stage training, you need to convert the checkpoint's weight to a unified `StudentForCausalLM` model weight.
+The default setting (for ):
+- Tokens: 100M
+- Training length: 512
+- Peak learning rate: 1e-3
+- Scheduler: Cosine
+- Batch size: 96.
+- Tokens per batch: 512*96~=50K

 ### Stage 2: Logits Distillation

 In the second stage, we perform knowledge distillation on the model's logits to transfer capabilities from a teacher model.

+First, we should convert the first stage's final checkpoint to HF format (see #convert-deepspeed-checkpoint-to-huggingface-format)

 ```bash
 deepspeed hf_train_merged.py --cfg config_rad/rapid_distill_stage2_qwen.yaml
 ```

+Recommended setting:
+- Tokens: 600M
+- Training length: 4096

 ### Stage 3: Continued Training on Longer Sequences

 The final stage involves continuing the training on longer sequence lengths to enhance the model's performance on extended contexts.

+Again, first, we should convert Stage2's checkpoint to HF format (see #convert-deepspeed-checkpoint-to-huggingface-format)

 ```bash
 deepspeed hf_train_merged.py --cfg config_rad/rapid_distill_stage3_qwen.yaml